qiliao123/Agent-Evaluator-ToyProject/README.md

 **Option 3: Evaluator CLI (rag_evaluator.py)**

-Most comprehensive evaluation with citation coverage, factual grounding, and hallucination detection.
+Comprehensive evaluation with citation coverage, factual grounding, and hallucination detection.

+> **Each evaluator has its pros and cons.
+It's not a goal to decide which evaluator works better in this experiment.**

 All require setting your OpenAI API key.
 Without OpenAI API key provided, you can still run your query and the agent will return search results only without evaluation.

-Note: other .py files show the thought process steps, and not necessarily required to run the CLI agent.
+> Note: other .py files show the thought process steps, and not necessarily required to run the CLI agent.

 ### How to
 Choose any of the three options above.
 Ask the RAG agent a question.